gbattra/OOP-Design-Patterns-in-Java/HW3/Mazes/rec/README.md

 - Instantiate a `start` node, typically at `Coordinate(0, 0)`
 - Call that node's `grow(Configuration config)` method, passing in the custom configurations

-The algorithm for recursively growing the maze is a mix of "Rat in a Maze" / Backtracking and Kruskal's.
+The algorithm for recursively growing the maze is a mix of "Rat in a Maze" (Backtracking) and Kruskal's.
 The program uses "Rat in a Maze" to generate a perfect maze.
 If the configs require a room maze, Kruskal's algorithm is applied to reach the user-specified `targetEdgeCount`.